AlArths/reservoirpy/docs/source/getting_started.rst

 Learn more
 ==========

-You can now start using ReservoirPy !
+You can now start using ReservoirPy!
 Learn more about the software and its capabilities in the :ref:`user_guide`.
 You can also find tutorials and examples in the `GitHub repository
 <https://github.com/reservoirpy/reservoirpy/tree/master/tutorials>`_.